Trump beefs up travel ban on Iran, advises against travel to Italy, S. Korea in press conference

 It’s the second case of “community spread” in California.
 A woman from Solano County is hospitalized in Sacramento.

-Washington state announced that a high school student north of Seattle received a “presumptive” positive test for the virus, prompting a three-day school closure.
+Washington state also said a high school student in Snohomish County received a “presumptive” positive test for the virus, prompting a three-day school closure.

+CDC Director Robert Redfield said is it fine for Americans to travel to California, Oregon or Washington state.

 Sign up for Daily Newsletters